nasa-fornax/fornax-documentation/documentation/change-controlled-documents/user-resource-allotments-and-costs.md

-Fornax User Resource Allotments and Costs for Open Beta, v.
-1.0		2025-11-24
+# Fornax User Resource Allotments and Costs for Open Beta, v.1.0

+2025-11-24

 Upon your first login to the Fornax Science Console you will have: